lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 In this guide, our Universal Profile's owner will be a contract called a Key Manager.
 The Key Manager is a smart contract that enables to give specific permissions (_eg: _ transferring LYX on behalf of the Universal Profile) to `address`es, so that they can interact on the Universal Profile.

 :::info Learn More
-You can implement any complex ownership structure on top of Universal Profiles.
-This includes having a UP owned by:
+You can implement any complex ownership structure (and fine-grained control) on top of Universal Profiles.
+This includes having a UP owned and controlled by:

 - one or multiple EOAs
 - one or multiple smart contracts
 - a mixture of both

-For more details, see [EIP-173: Contract Ownership Standard](https://eips.ethereum.org/EIPS/eip-173)
+For more details, see [LSP6 - Key Manager Standard](../../standards/universal-profile/04-lsp6-key-manager.md)
 :::

 ### Contracts Overview